Samsung/Universum/doc/guide.rst

 to know the commit was pushed to server and requires to be checked.

 Let's say we don't want to check any commit, pushed to the repo; for the pre-commit we're only interested in those pushed in scope of `pull requests` (PRs).
-To only react to those, go to project `Settings`, `Webhooks`, find the webhook created earlier and click 'Edit'.
-There find the 'Which events would you like to trigger this webhook?' radio-button and switch to 'Let me select individual events'.
+To only react to those, go to project ``Settings``, ``Webhooks``, find the webhook created earlier and click ``Edit``.
+There find the ``Which events would you like to trigger this webhook?`` radio-button and switch to ``Let me select individual events``.

-A large list of possible event should appear beneath.
-Find and uncheck the 'Push' event, and instead check the 'Pull requests'.
+A large list of possible events should appear beneath.
+Find and uncheck the ``Push`` event, and instead check the ``Pull requests``.
+After that create a new PR (requires additional branch, can be performed by GitHub automatically when redacting single file).
+This should trigger the created post-commit configuration (as pass the new info to the old `Generic Webhook Trigger`), but the build will most likely fail due to payload content differences.

+So, to see the new payload, once again in webhook settings go to ``Recent Deliveries`` and find the latest payload.
+As you can see, now ``repository.url`` contains ``https://api.github.com/repos/YOUR-USERNAME/universum-test-project``, which might not be available to anonymous cloning.
+For now we can replace it with ``repository.html_url``, that still contains old familiar ``https://github.com/YOUR-USERNAME/universum-test-project``.

+But why ``https://api.github.com/``, and how to use this API to report the check status back to GitHub?
+To get to this, we will need a GitHub Application as a unified way of communication between CI system and GitHub.

 .. _guide#github-app: